 - Staff, organization and institutional context: how is this Seed Grant organized?
-Who commits to this project (if awarded funding), what contribution do they make, and for how much of their time? - Budget (according to budgeting sheet format): how much funding is applied for (€15k-€40k)?
-What is it spent on (staff, organization, support, etc.)?
-Use the format that will be available through the website. - Potential follow-up and financing: how does this project tap into potential follow-up funding?
+Who commits to this project (if awarded funding), what contribution do they make, and for how much of their time? - Budget: how much funding is applied for (€15k-€35k)?
+What is it spent on (staff, organization, support, etc.)? - Potential follow-up and financing: how does this project tap into potential follow-up funding?
 Subsidy providers, stakeholders, perspective on a follow-up.
 Why is there is a reasonable possibility for acquiring additional external resources after the Seed Grant period?

-Appendix II: Additional guidelines by IP Theme
+Appendix II: Additional guidelines by Healthy Future